ysu24/reward-book/README.md

-## Perks Keeper-Yiheng Su
+## Reward Book-Yiheng Su

 A Web App for keeping credit-card rewards organized.
-The app helps cardholders track active offers, log spend in real time, and review historical perks without relying on spreadsheets or issuer inbox searches.
+The app helps cardholders track active offers, log spend in real time, and review historical rewards without relying on spreadsheets or issuer inbox searches.

 ---